Alex Call Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to allow 53 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Padres pitchers combine to allow 55 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- Darvish makes the start for the Padres, his ninth of the season.
-He is 2-3 with a 3.56 ERA and 53 strikeouts in 48 2/3 innings pitched.
+- The Padres are sending Weathers (1-2) to make his fifth start of the season.
+He is 1-2 with a 3.42 ERA and 14 strikeouts through 23 2/3 innings pitched.

-- His last time out was on Wednesday against the Kansas City Royals, when the righty went 5 1/3 innings, surrendering four earned runs while giving up six hits.
+- In his last appearance on Sunday, May 14 against the Los Angeles Dodgers, the left-hander tossed 5 2/3 innings, allowing four earned runs while surrendering three hits.

+- The 23-year-old has put up an ERA of 3.42, with 5.3 strikeouts per nine innings, in six games this season.
+Opponents have a .222 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.